Frequently Asked Questions

 So price range is the most important thing here.
 If you’re asking this question then you don’t need the best DSLR or Mirrorless.

-I recommend the Sony A6500 and a 16-50mm lens as the best combo for a cheaper but solid camera.
-The Sony A6500 is about $1600 AUD by itself or $1800 with the lens.
+I recommend the Sony A6600 and a 16-50mm lens as the best combo for a cheaper but solid camera.
+The Sony A6600 is about $1600 AUD by itself or $1800 with the lens.
 This is by far the best ‘Travel’ kit on the market at the moment in my opinion.
 This camera has a lot of high-quality features but it’s also very small and lightweight.
-Canon 6D and 7DMii are good options too but they’re more expensive.
-The Canon EOS R looks like it’ll be a good camera too but it’s at the top of an intermediate shooters budget.
+The Canon EOS R6 and Sony A7V are good cameras too but it’s at the top of an intermediate shooter’s budget.

 What Camera should I get?
 (Intermediate-Advanced Shooter)